Henry Hobson Richardson: Single-family houses

 Richardson designed many important single-family residences, but his famous John J. Glessner House (Chicago, 1885–87) is his best and most influential urban house.
 The Mary Fisk Stoughton House (Cambridge, Massachusetts, 1882–1883), the Henry Potter House (St. Louis, 1886–1887, demolished 1958), and the Robert Treat Paine Estate (aka Stonehurst) (Waltham, Massachusetts, 1886) play that role for suburban and country settings.
 The Glessner House in particular influenced Frank Lloyd Wright as he began developing what would become his Prairie School houses.
 With his house for Reverend Percy Browne (Marion, Massachusetts, 1881–82) Richardson revived "the old colonial form (of the gambrel roof) to shape the facade of an artistically ambitious house.
 Perhaps he used the gambrel to signify the humility appropriate to the profession of his client, but in doing so he sanctioned its use for wealthier patrons and by other architects.
 Within three years the crumpled gambrel profile was showing up everywhere" and became one of the notable features of Shingle Style architecture.

 Richardsonian Romanesque

 Richardson is one of few architects to be immortalized by having a style named after him.
-"Richardsonian Romanesque", unlike Victorian revival styles like Neo-Gothic, was a highly personal synthesis of the Beaux-Arts predilection for clear and legible plans, with the heavy massing that was favored by the pro-medievalists.
+"Richardsonian Romanesque", unlike Victorian revival styles like Neo-Gothic, was a highly personal synthesis of Romanesque Revival and the Beaux-Arts predilection for clear and legible plans, with the heavy massing that was favored by the pro-medievalists.
 It featured picturesque roofline profiles, rustication and polychromy, semi-circular arches supported on clusters of squat columns, and round arches over clusters of windows on massive walls.

 Following his death, the Richardsonian style was perpetuated by a variety of proteges and other architects, many for civic buildings like city halls, county buildings, court houses, train stations and libraries, as well as churches and residences.
 These include: